 As you gather assets, think about the final aspect ratio of your video.
 Will it be a square video, ideal for Facebook or Instagram?
 Or a classic horizontal video, perfect for YouTube (and still effective on the big social platforms)?

-Aspect ratio isn’t just a question of where you’ll be uploading your piece it’s also a question of your audience’s habits.
+Aspect ratio isn’t just a question of where you’ll be uploading your piece, it’s also a question of your audience’s habits.
 Do they most often watch your content on mobile, as many videos are now viewed?
-Or are more of your views from desktop?
+Or are your audience views from desktop?
 Which kind of user are you trying to reach?
-Square videos are ideal for mobile viewing, as they preview in full-size in feeds.
+Square and vertical videos are ideal for mobile viewing, as they preview in full-size in feeds.
 Taking up more screen space simply makes them more alluring.
-Their ability to catch eyes across platforms and screens is part of the reason we’ve seen such a rise in the popularity of square in the past year.
+Their ability to catch eyes across platforms and screens is part of the reason we’ve seen such a rise in the popularity of vertical in the past year.

 Now it’s time to order and edit your assets into your video.
 Shape your assets as you think you’ll need them, but don’t be afraid to adjust them as you move into the heart of production…